onap/dcaegen2/docs/sections/services/ves-hv/troubleshooting.rst

 For testing purposes there is possibility to use plain TCP protocol.
 In order to do this navigate with your browser to consul-ui service and than pick KEY/VALUE tab.
 Select dcae-hv-ves-collector and change ``security.sslDisable`` to true.
 Update of configuration should let start TCP server without SSL/TLS configured.

-In order to disable TLS/SSL by overriding Cloudify blueprint inputs, see :ref:`running_insecure`.

 ====